FAQs

 Can You Lift Your Arm With a Rotator Cuff Tear?

-Resisted arm lift testing checks shoulder strength.
+Resisted lifting checks shoulder strength.

 Quick answer: Being able to lift your arm does not rule out a rotator cuff tear.
 Not being able to lift it does not prove a severe tear either.

-This may occur after a fall, a heavy lift, or a sudden traction injury.
-It can also develop over time from tendon overload, age-related tendon change, repeated overhead work, or repeated sport loading.
-Rotator cuff tears sit within a broader group of rotator cuff injuries, including tendinopathy and tendon irritation.
+A rotator cuff tear can happen after a fall, a heavy lift, or a sudden traction injury.
+It can also build over time from tendon overload, repeated overhead work, sport loading, or age-related tendon change.
+Rotator cuff tears sit within the wider group of rotator cuff injuries.

 • weakness with reaching, carrying, or pressing